pppppwj/STATS-506/README.md

-Stats 506 Group 1 Project Proposal
+# Stats 506 Group 1 Project Proposal

-Weijie Pan
+Weijie Pan,
-Jingxian Chen
+Jingxian Chen,
 Eric Hernandez-Montenegro

 Question

-Do people’s eating habits have the same effect on their diabetes status with or without insurance?
+`Do people’s eating habits have the same effect on their diabetes status with or without insurance?`

 Data
 2015-2016 Demographic Variables and Sample Weights
 Variables:
-SEQN - Respondent sequence number,
+SEQN - Respondent sequence number
-RIAGENDR - Gender,
+RIAGENDR - Gender
-RIDAGEYR - Age (in years),
+RIDAGEYR - Age (in years)
 INDFMIN2  - Annual Family Income
 2015-2016 Health Insurance
 Variables:
-SEQN - Respondent sequence number,
+SEQN - Respondent sequence number
 HIQ011 - Covered by health insurance
 2015-2016 Diabetes
 Variables:
-SEQN - Respondent sequence number,
+SEQN - Respondent sequence number
 DIQ010 - Doctor told you have diabetes
-2015-2016 Dietary Interview - Total Nutrient Intakes, First Day 2015-2016 Dietary Interview - Total Nutrient Intakes, Second Day
+2015-2016 Dietary Interview - Total Nutrient Intakes, First Day
+2015-2016 Dietary Interview - Total Nutrient Intakes, Second Day
 Variables:
 WTDRD1 - Dietary day one sample weight
 WTDR2D - Dietary two-day sample weight
 DR1TIRON - Iron
 DR1TCALC - Calcium
 DR1TZINC - Zinc
 DR1TSODI - Sodium
 DR1TATOC - Vitamin E
 DR1TVARA - Vitamin A
 DR1TALCO - Alcohol
 DR1TVC - Vitamin C
 DR1TTFAT - Total fat
 DR1TFIBE - Dietary fiber
 DR1TSUGR - Total sugars
 DR1TCARB - Carbohydrate
 DR1TKCAL - Energy
 DR1TPROT - Protein

 Analytic Modeling Techniques
 In order to consider the effect from the insurance, we build the logistic regression model adding interactive terms between insurance and variables in the total Intakes dataset.
 Use Lasso penalty in the model to select variables from the Dietary Interview.
 Use the cross-validation method to choose the best penalty parameter of our model.
 Because we have samples without diabetes weight more than samples with one, we choose to use the AUC value as our model performance measurement.
 Then plot the ROC curve to display the performance of the model.
 Give a conclusion on whether the eating habits have the same effect on these two groups of people.
 Model with insurance interaction term:
 Where: insurance is 0 or 1.
 X are the variables that we choose in the total nutrient intake dataset.
 Consider formula like this:
 (1) B1 * X + B2 * insurance * X
 So, we will use (B1 + B2) as the margin effect coefficients on people with insurance, and use B1 coefficient as the effect on people without insurance;

 Software/Programming to Be Use
 Python, R, and Stata

 Outline of our project
 1. Data preprocessing part:
 (1)	Select variables from each of the dataset mentioned above and combine all the dataset together.
 (2)	First to remove observations with missing values;